 If you read the light settings for the Ring Spotlight Cam, you’ll see that there’s a section covering dimming down the light.
 Since this is possible on the cheaper (Spotlight) model, surely dimming is possible on the more expensive Floodlight Cam, right?!

-Fortunately there’s a few options open to you if you want to improve the lighting situation on your new Ring camera.
+However if you are stuck with the original Ring Floodlight Cam, fortunately there are a few options open to you if you want to improve the lighting situation on your new Ring (camera).

 The good thing with the Ring Floodlight Cam is that there’s two separate lights, and these are mounted on arms that allow them to be adjusted to face slightly different directions: